statengeneraal/laws-markdown/verdrag/international/convention/on/load/lines/1966/BWBV0003267/README.md

 (e) When any part of the deck outside the compartment assumed flooded in a particular case of damage is immersed, or in any case where the margin of stability in the flooded condition may be considered doubtful, the residual stability is to be investigated.
 It may be regarded as sufficient if the righting lever curve has a minimum range of 20° beyond the position of equilibrium with a maximum righting lever of at least 0.1 m within this range.
 The area under the righting lever curve within this range shall be not less than 0.0175 m.rad.
 The Administration shall give consideration to the potential hazard presented by protected or unprotected openings which may become temporarily immersed within the range of residual stability.

 (f) The Administration is satisfied that the stability is sufficient during intermediate stages of flooding.

+(g) Compliance with the residual stability criteria specified in paragraphs (a), (c), (d) and (e) above is not required to be demonstrated in service loading conditions using a stability instrument, stability software or other approved method.
 ###Ships without means of propulsion

 (14).
 A lighter, barge or other ship without independent means of propulsion shall be assigned a freeboard in accordance with the provisions of these regulations.
 Barges which meet the requirements of paragraphs (2) and (3) may be assigned type “A” freeboards: